ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 GET requests to the collect job URI with an HTTP error status and a problem document as described in {{errors}}.

-The leader MUST remove a collect job's results when the collector sends an HTTP DELETE request to the collect job URI.
-The leader responds with HTTP status 204 No Content for requests to a collect job URI whose results have been removed.
+The collector may send an HTTP DELETE request to the collect job URI, to which the leader MUST respond with HTTP status 204 No Content.
+The leader MAY respond with HTTP status 204 No Content for requests to a collect job URI which has not received a DELETE request.
+The leader MUST respond to subsequent requests to the collect job URI with HTTP status 204 No Content.

 [OPEN ISSUE: Describe how intra-protocol errors yield collect errors (see issue#57).
 For example, how does a leader respond to a collect request if the